Digitech EX-7 Expression factory

 The octave up is a completely different affair – once again, it’s an analog octave effect, but much more related to the legendary Octavia than any pitch shifter.
 It spits and grinds, and sounds downright awesome!
 Not quite as ”dirty” and ring modulator-ish as a true Octavia, but not far off.
 And if you want the upper octave to be a little more well-mannered, it will do that too.

 I tend to use the pedal either as an octave up screamer – when fed into a low/medium gain overdrive, the Octron takes on a whole new angry personality – or as an octave down unit with the dry signal mixed in.
-I never use all three octaves at once, or just the lower and upper octaves – not because it sounds bad, but simply because I don’t have any use for those sounds.
+I debated whether the Octron should go in this section or the Distortion/Overdrive/Fuzz section (where my Octavia clone is listed), but it ended up here since it also does a clean octave down.
+It was – and still is – a toss-up, though 🙂

 Used in the bass rig.
 I usually run it in the ”low range” mode, with the ”normal” pot fully up and the octave about halfway up.
 This is the best octave down pedal I’ve ever tried on bass (I love the Octron too, but haven’t tried it with bass).
 It seems to keep track of the notes far longer than the Boss OC-2, which makes it infinitely more useful.
 It can be used more as a sub-octave filler, part of the core tone rather than a spectacular one-off effect.
 I don’t miss the 2nd octave down either – the one provided by the OctaBass is just fine.